 There might be pressurized oil trapped inside the product even if it is disconnected from the carrier.
 Be aware of possible blank firing while greasing or removing and installing hammer tools.
+See "Changing the tool" on page 50.

 PRESSURE ACCUMULATORS